 State-guided capitalism is different to socialism.
-Under socialism, the government simply owns and controls all of the economy.
+Under socialism, the government simply owns and controls all of the economy (which has pros and cons – see here).
 In this case, it is no longer a capitalistic system at all.

 But under state-guided capitalism, private economic activity is still retained (and even central to the functioning of most of the economy).

 Examples of countries which have state-guided capitalism are everywhere.
 In fact, it could be argued that all countries are to some extent examples of it, as the modern economy always requires some form of regulation.
 Without such rules as health or safety regulations, societies end up with far more problems than without.

 However, some states intervene much more in the economy than others.

 China – A great example of a heavily interventionist state is China.
 The Chinese government owns firms that together account for 40% of the economy, though that proportion is falling.
 This gives the Chinese government even more power over their already tightly controlled society.

 Corporate capitalism refers to an economic system where big companies (corporations) have a controlling position on the market.
 It is usually achieved through neoliberal policies.

 Unlike state-guided capitalism, private interests have the most power, but unlike in oligarchic capitalism, these interests are institutional (run by legitimate companies), not personal (run by a small circle of elites).

 Whereas oligarchs will be individual people with a lot of wealth, corporations are owned by their stockholders, who may be very diverse.
 A large corporation can therefore represent even thousands of individual investors, rather than just one or two people.